 I am an artist and designer with expertise in research, strategy, analysis, problem-solving, innovation, engagement, facilitating collaboration & project management.
 My practice is based on creative vision, collaboration, research and design which often leads to processes of storymaking.
 I am fascinated by how people create and share knowledge, stories and experiences – what they value and why.
 I aim to make the ephemeral and invisible tangible; to give shape and form to abstract knowledge and unfathomable experiences; and to allow us to perceive the world and our relationships to it anew.

 I am Director of Proboscis and a freelance consultant, as well as Specialist Researcher in Art-Science (part time) at Central St Martins College of Art & Design, University of the Arts London.
-I am also a Research Associate of the Human Centred Computing research group at the University of Oxford.
+I am also a Research Associate of the Human Centred Computing research group at the University of Oxford, and a Research Affiliate of the Crucible Network at University of Cambridge.

 In 1994 I founded Proboscis – a non-profit creative studio based in London, UK which I continue to co-direct.
 I have devised and led numerous transdisciplinary and cross-sector creative projects, working with funders and partners across the arts, business, academia, civil society and government.
 In 2005 Proboscis became the first artist-led organisation to be given “Independent Research Organisation” status by the UK Research Councils.